AØKK08378U Seminar: Applied Labor Economics

-In particular, it is appreciated if students propose and perform an own empirical analysis.
+It is particularly appreciated if students propose and perform an own empirical analysis.
 This can comprise the examination and replication of published research findings from highly ranked economic journals.
 For instance, students can re-construct and re-assess existing estimations, perform additional sensitivity analyses or re-run estimation based on different data.

-Additional for the learning outcome specified in the Curriculum the student should after completing the seminar be able to:
+Additional for the learning outcome specified in the Master curriculum the student is after completing the seminar expected to be able to:

-- Understanding of core topic in the area of labor economics and related empirical methods
+- Define and account for core topic in the area of labor economics and related empirical methods

-- Applying insights from economic literature on related research questions
+- Apply insights from economic literature on related research questions

 - Boeri, T. and J. van Ours (2013): The economics of imperfect labor markets.
 Princeton University Press.